divanvisagie/blog/content/about/index.md

 # About me
 ## What is this website?

-Well the short answer is: It's my blog, but who am I?

-I'm Divan, a Software Engineer with 8 years of programming experience, 6 years of which are in consulting.

-Over those years I have had the opportunity to work on systems that range from mobile to web to large multinational scalable microservices.

-I have a passion for assisting businesses with their technology solutions in order to deliver maximum value and reduce costs.

-The goal of this website is for me to share knowledge with the community, covering topics from simple to advanced in a way that is more descriptive than prescriptive.
+The goal of this website is for me to share the knowledge I have obtained in my 8 year Software Engingeering career.
+I cover topics from simple to advanced in a way that is more descriptive than prescriptive.
 I am not here to sell you on any particular technology but to provide solutions to common problems.
+Since those problems are focused on career and not programming, I will sometimes write about soft skills as well.